shawn-y-sun/Customer_Analytics_Retail/README.md

 |     Fewer-Opportunities    |     2611.19            |     4768.52            |     3909.17            |     861.38             |     2439.75            |     14590.01         |     0.206                  |
 |     Well-Off               |     699.47             |     1298.23            |     725.54             |     14009.29           |     5509.69            |     22242.22         |     0.194                  |

 🔶 Insights:
+By total revenues
-- Career-focused is the most prominent segment
+- Career-focused brings the highest revenue by total and average
+- Well-off brings the second highest revenue even though they are the smallest segment
-- Standard contributes the least
+- Fewer-Opportunities contributes the least though represents most customers

+By brands
-- If brand 3 reduces its price, the Standard segment could pivot towards it
+- Brand 3 does not have any segment as its loyal customers.
+If brand 3 reduces its price, the Fewer-Opportunities segment could pivot towards it
+- Well-off segments mostly prefer brand 4, followed by brand 5.
+They seem to be not affected by price.
+Therefore, brand 4 could cautiously try to increase its price. (hypothesis here: will retain most of the customers and increase the revenue per sale)
-- For well-off segment, Brand 4 could increase its price
+- Likewise, for career-focused, Brand 5 could increase its price.

 ## [3.
 Purchase Predictive Analytics](https://github.com/shawn-y-sun/Customer_Analytics_Retail/blob/main/3.%20Customer%20Analytics%20-%20Purchase%20Predictive%20Analytics.ipynb)